Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 If Obama wants to save America, resign and then renounce.

-There is look at everything that he has said that he likes that's happened this far.
+There is, look at everything that he has said that he likes that's happened this far.

-He's he said, look at we we we need more time.
+He said, look, we need more time.

 We haven't had the time to fully implement our plan.